zulip/zulip-mobile/docs/ios-tips.md

 It will also launch a browser tab in Chrome with the React Native debugger.
 `console.log` statements in React Native will end up in the JS console on this tab.

+## Other commands

+* `npm run ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5S)

+* `npm run ios-max` - runs in an iOS simulator in the newest/most premium supported device (currently iPhone X)

+* `npm run ios-device` - runs on a physical iOS device, you need to edit the device name in package.json

 ## Running on an iOS device
 1. [Set up the dev environment](#setting-up-a-dev-environment)